Tobel158/docs/docs/Concepts/glossary.md

 ## dApp

 An application built on a decentralized platform.
+Protocol’s built on Terra are dApps.

 ## DDoS